Vladislav Khodasevich: Life and career

 During his first years in Berlin, Khodasevich wrote his two last and most metaphysical collections of verse, Heavy Lyre (1923) and European Night (1927).
 The former contained the most important rendition of the Orpheus theme in Russian poetry, the esoteric Ballad.
 Khodasevich did not align himself with any of the aesthetic movements of the day, claiming Alexander Pushkin to be his only model.
 He even penned several scholarly articles exploring the master-stroke of the great Russian poet.

 In the mid-1920s, Khodasevich switched his literary activities from poetry to criticism.
 He joined Mark Aldanov and Alexander Kerensky as the co-editor of the Berlin periodical Days, in which he would publish his penetrating analyses of the contemporary Soviet literature.
 He also indulged in a prolonged controversy with the Parisian emigre pundits, such as Georgy Adamovich and Georgy Ivanov, on various issues of literary theory.
 As an influential critic, Khodasevich did his best to encourage the career of Vladimir Nabokov, who would always cherish his memory.

 Despite a physical infirmity that gradually took hold of him, Khodasevich worked relentlessly during the last decade of his life.
 Most notably, he wrote an important biography of Gavrila Derzhavin (translated into English and published by University of Wisconsin Press in 2007) in 1931, which he attempted to style in the language of Pushkin's epoch.
 Several weeks before Khodasevich's death, his brilliant book of memoirs, Necropolis, was published.
-Although severely partisan, the book is invaluable for its ingenious characterizations of Maxim Gorky, Andrei Bely, and Mikhail Gershenzon.
+Although severely partisan, the book is invaluable for its ingenious and detailed characterizations of Maxim Gorky, Andrei Bely, and Mikhail Gershenzon.
 He died from cancer of the liver in 1939.